Eliquis and Depression/Anxiety: An Overview

 What to do if you experience depression/anxiety while taking Eliquis

-If you are taking Eliquis and find that you are experiencing depression or anxiety, it is important to speak with your doctor right away.
-Your doctor can assess the situation and determine whether Eliquis is the cause of your symptoms.
-They may also be able to advise on ways to minimize any potential risks associated with taking this medication.
+If you are taking Eliquis and find that you are experiencing any kind of unexpected symptoms, it is important to consult your doctor or a mental health professional.
+Your doctor can help you assess the situation and determine whether Eliquis is the cause of your symptoms.
+They may also be able to advise on ways to minimize any potential risks associated with Eliquis.

 While there is evidence linking Eliquis and depression/anxiety, not all people who take the drug will necessarily experience these effects; however, if you do, It may be beneficial to supplement with Vitamin B12; for many individuals, this has been found to help reduce symptoms of depression and anxiety.
 Additionally, your doctor may provide other supplementation options or recommend lifestyle changes such as exercise and stress reduction techniques which can help improve overall mental health.